Performance Engineered Mixtures (PEM)

 This task will build upon the foundational work done to date in measurement technologies to design and control concrete pavement mixtures around key engineering properties.
 It is planned that work under this task will address improved testing methods for improved accuracy and reduced cost.

-The following are test methods that fall under the PEM umbrella and may be new to many agencies, contractors, testing labs, and consultants.
+These test methods that fall under the PEM umbrella and may be new to many agencies, contractors, testing labs, and consultants.